Jesse Treviño

-According to Ruben Cordova, curator of his 2009 retrospective at the Museo Alameda, he was beloved as well as famous within San Antonio: “Jesse Treviño was far and away the most famous artist San Antonio ever produced.
+According to Ruben C. Cordova, curator of his 2009 retrospective at the Museo Alameda, he was beloved as well as famous within San Antonio: "Jesse Treviño was far and away the most famous artist San Antonio ever produced.
 His renown greatly transcended the art world: he was the hometown hero par excellence.
-At the same time, Treviño was an important role model for Chicano artists, from the self-taught artist Adan Hernandez (who quit his day job when he saw Treviño’s paintings) to RISD alumnus Vincent Valdez (who kept a scrapbook of articles about Treviño when he was a child).”
-In 2016, restaurateur Jorge Cortez declared: “San Antonio and Treviño are synonymous.”
+At the same time, Treviño was an important role model for Chicano artists, from the self-taught artist Adan Hernandez (who quit his day job when he saw Treviño's paintings) to RISD alumnus Vincent Valdez (who kept a scrapbook of articles about Treviño when he was a child)."
+In 2016, restaurateur Jorge Cortez declared: "San Antonio and Treviño are synonymous."